Aeri4a/ytget-script/README.md

-# A Python script for downloading video and music
+# Script for downloading video and music